SVG CSS vs Inline Styles vs Presentation Attributes in C#

 Goal / ScenarioRecommended ActionWhy this works

-Apply one color to all shapesUse <style> with element selectorsCentralized and easy to update
+Apply one style to many SVG elementsUse a <style> element with selectorsCentralized rules are easier to update

-Make SVG easier to maintainReplace inline styles with CSS rulesReduces duplication and complexity
+Make SVG easier to maintainReplace repeated inline styles with CSS rulesReduces duplication and file noise

-Debug unexpected stylingInspect inline styles firstMost common source of conflicts
+Debug unexpected stylingInspect inline styles and child elements firstThey are the most common source of overrides

 Understanding SVG styling priority is essential for reliable SVG processing.
 By choosing the appropriate styling method and avoiding mixed approaches, you can ensure predictable rendering and easier maintenance across all environments.